kashishmadan/FirstGame/README.md

-# Game Development Bootcamp by Coding Blocks, Noida
+# The First Game I built

 Simple game made using HTML5, Phaser and JS.